 The preparation of condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of revenue and expenses during the reporting period.
 Significant estimates include impairment of goodwill, impairment of long-lived assets, fair value of contingent consideration, allowance for doubtful accounts, reserve for excess or obsolete inventories, valuation of deferred tax assets and warranty reserve.
 Due to the COVID-19 pandemic, there has been and will continue to be uncertainty and disruption in the global economy and financial markets.
 Management has made estimates and assumptions taking into consideration certain possible impacts due to COVID-19.
 These estimates may change, as new events occur, and additional information is obtained.
-Actual results may differ from previously estimated amounts, and such differences may be material to the condensed consolidated financial statements; however, management believes that these estimates and assumptions provide a reasonable basis for the fair presentation of the consolidated financial statements.
+Actual results may differ from previously estimated amounts, and such differences may be material to the condensed consolidated financial statements.
 Estimates and assumptions are reviewed periodically, and the effects of revisions are reflected in the period they occur.